UnofficialJay3/Jays-Stash-of-Scripts/README.md

 All of these scripts are 99% from me and that 1% was ChatGpt (Sometimes you have to get help ykkk???) and inspiration for making that/this script or something.
 I don't care if you steal my code, it's not obfuscated (Maybe a few that are...)

+This is a way to show that I am NOT a skiddie.
+And my epik coding skills.